-Two Private Members Bills have been introduced in the current Parliamentary session, one in the House of Commons (the Registration of Marriage (No.2) Bill 2017-19) and one in the House of Lords (the Registration of Marriage Bill [HL] 2017-19).
-The two Bills are in similar terms and are also in the same terms as the Private Member’s Bill introduced by Edward Argar in the 2016-17 Parliamentary session.
-The Home Office has prepared Explanatory Notes for the Registration of Marriage (No.2) Bill 2017-19 with the consent of Dame Caroline Spelman, who introduced the Bill to Parliament on 14 November 2017.
-This Bill is listed for second reading on 1 December 2017.
+Three Private Members Bills have been introduced in the current Parliamentary session, two in the House of Commons and one in the House of Lords.
+The Registration of Marriage (No.2) Bill 2017-19 and the Registration of Marriage Bill [HL] 2017-19 are in similar terms and are also in the same terms as the Private Member’s Bill introduced by Edward Argar in the 2016-17 Parliamentary session.
+The Home Office has prepared Explanatory Notes for the Registration of Marriage (No.2) Bill 2017-19, which was presented to Parliament by Dame Caroline Spelman on 14 November 2017.

 Each of these two Bills would enable the Secretary of State to make regulations to amend other legislation governing marriage registration, with the intention of changing the way in which marriages are registered in England and Wales.
 There would be a move from a paper based system to registration in an electronic register.
 The Bill would enable changes to be made to the register entry, now and in the future, and would facilitate inclusion of mothers’ details.
 The Government considers that this would create a more secure system for the maintenance of marriage records.